Faith Ringgold: Sculpture

 In 1973, Ringgold began experimenting with sculpture as a new medium to document her local community and national events.
 Her sculptures range from costumed masks to hanging and freestanding soft sculptures, representing both real and fictional characters from her past and present.
 She began making mixed-media costumed masks after hearing her students express their surprise that she did not already include masks in her artistic practice.
-The masks were pieces of linen canvas that were painted, beaded and woven with raffia for hair, and rectangular pieces of cloth for dresses with painted gourds to represent breasts.
+The masks were pieces of linen canvas that were painted, beaded, and woven with raffia for hair, and rectangular pieces of cloth for dresses with painted gourds to represent breasts.
 She eventually made a series of eleven mask costumes, called the Witch Mask Series, in a second collaboration with her mother.
-These costumes could also be worn, but would lend the wearer female characteristics, such as breasts, bellies and hips.
-In her memoir We Flew Over the Bridge, Ringgold also notes that in traditional African rituals, the mask wearers would be men, despite the mask's feminine features.
-In this series, however, she wanted the masks to have both a "spiritual and sculptural identity",The dual purpose was important to her: the masks could be worn, and were not solely decorative.
+These costumes could also be worn, but would lend the wearer female characteristics, such as breasts, bellies, and hips.
+In her memoir We Flew Over the Bridge, Ringgold also noted that in traditional African rituals, the mask wearers would be men, despite the mask's feminine features.
+In this series, however, she wanted the masks to have both a "spiritual and sculptural identity", The dual purpose was important to her: the masks could be worn, and were not solely decorative.

-After the Witch Mask Series, she moved onto another series of 31 masks, the Family of Woman Mask Series in 1973, which commemorated women and children whom she had known as a child.
+After the Witch Mask Series, in 1973 she moved onto another series of 31 masks, the Family of Woman Mask Series, which commemorated women and children whom she had known as a child.
 She later began making dolls with painted gourd heads and costumes (also made by her mother, which subsequently lead her to life-sized soft sculptures).
 The first of this series was her piece, Wilt, a 7'3" portrait sculpture of basketball player Wilt Chamberlain.
-She began with Wilt as a response to some negative comments that Chamberlain made on African-American women in his autobiography.
+She began with Wilt as a response to some negative comments that Chamberlain made about African-American women in his autobiography.
 Wilt features three figures, the basketball player with a white wife and a mixed daughter, both fictional characters.
 The sculptures had baked and painted coconuts shell heads, anatomically-correct foam and rubber bodies covered in clothing, and hung from the ceiling on invisible fishing lines.
-Her soft sculptures evolved even further into life sized "portrait masks", representing characters from her life and society, from unknown Harlem denizens to Martin Luther King Jr. She carved foam faces into likenesses that were then spray-painted—however, in her memoir she describes how the faces later began to deteriorate and had to be restored.
+Her soft sculptures evolved even further into life-sized "portrait masks", representing characters from her life and society, from unknown Harlem denizens to Martin Luther King Jr. She carved foam faces into likenesses that were then spray-painted—however, in her memoir she described how the faces later began to deteriorate and had to be restored.
 She did this by covering the faces in cloth, molding them carefully to preserve the likeness.